16 Cancer Symptoms And Signs You'll Probably Ignore

-Weight loss for no known reason, not through changes in diet or exercise is a common sign of cancers related to lung, stomach or pancreas.
+Weight loss for no known reason, not through exercise or changes in diet is a common sign of cancers related to lung, stomach or pancreas.

-Fever may be a sign of early cancer in the blood such as leukemia or lymphoma.
-Fever may also reveal colon and kidney cancer at an early stage.
+Fever may be a sign of early cancer in the blood like leukemia and lymphoma.
+Fever may also reveal kidney and colon cancer at an early stage.

-Extreme fatigue that cannot get better with rest can be a symptom of several cancer types such as colon cancer, stomach cancer or leukemia.
+Extreme fatigue that cannot get better after rest can be a symptom of several cancer types such as leukemia, colon cancer, and stomach cancer.